haskell/cabal/cabal-testsuite/README.md

    `Setup`, `ghc-pkg`, and other important programs.
 For other ideas of how to write tests, look at existing `.test.hs` scripts.
-If you don't see something anywhere, that's probably because it isn't implement.
+If you don't see something anywhere, that's probably because it isn't implemented.
 Implement it!

 3. Run your tests using `cabal-tests` (no need to rebuild when you add or modify a test; it is automatically picked up.)